By Rebecca Alwine, Army Spouse

 Maybe I’m unique, but I love looking at things in other places.
 If you can narrow down the places, you may be going (if you know where but not when) you can start looking at things you’ll want to do.
 Look at schools, neighborhoods, what the installation has to offer, how far away you’ll be from your bestie who is also PCSing this year.
 Those sorts of things will give you something to make a plan out of, even if the plan changes.
 PCSgrades will save you hours of time spent on Facebook perusing military help feeds.
 All the primary information you need can be found on one website!
 On-Base Housing!
 Local Neighborhoods!
 Realtors!
 Even Moving Companies!
 And what is really unique are the reviews left by our fellow military and veteran families!
 Who better to talk about the issues important to us when we are looking at a possible new duty station?
 It’s a great way to get answers to questions like, “Is it a military friendly neighborhood or school?” or “What is the commute like?”
-And if you really want to get a feel for the local area, PCSgrades features Area Guides and Out & About blogs on many locales where there are significant military installations.
+And if you really want to get a feel for the local area, PCSgrades features Area Guides and Housing Market Guides on many locales where there are significant military installations.

 Stop and enjoy life.
 Seriously.
 This could be the worst duty station ever, but it has still been an experience.
 I’m sure you made friends and found at least one restaurant you like.
 Continue to do those things, don’t check out yet.
 Yes, it will hurt to say goodbye to friends, but it’s going to hurt whether it’s as you pull out of town or if you do it prematurely.
 Trust me; you’ll want your friends around when it’s time to pack out.
 And, don’t dismiss the new friendships that may come along.
 It’s a small military, and you never know who will be your neighbor down the road.